Modeling Insights from COVID-19 Incidence Data: Part II -- Why are compartment models so accurate?: Results

 To emphasize the similarity between the multi-population and the single-population SIR model we write the equation in a form with a simple SIR part, with arbitrary coefficient $\tilde{\beta}$ plus a residual.
-We obtain a best SIR fit by minimizing the $L^2$ norm of the ratio of terms on an arbitrary interval $(t_1,t_2)$, yielding a unique minimizing $\tilde{\beta}$ \cite{Supplement}:
+We obtain a type of best SIR fit by minimizing the $L^2$ norm of the ratio of the heterogeneous residual to the homogeneous term on an arbitrary interval $(t_1,t_2)$, i.e. we minimize the size of the function